cornell-zhang/heurigym/protein_sequence_design/README.md

-# Protein Sequence Design & Evolutionary Fitness Landscape in GC Model
+# Protein Sequence Design (GC Model)

 ## Background

 Protein sequence design (or inverse protein folding) aims to find an amino acid sequence likely to adopt a given target 3D structure.
 The Grand Canonical (GC) model simplifies this by using a binary hydrophobic/polar (H/P) alphabet and a fitness function rewarding dense hydrophobic cores while penalizing solvent-exposed H residues [1, 2].
 Initially, only heuristic methods existed for this model [3].

-A related concept is the **fitness landscape**: the set of all optimal sequences (minimizers of the fitness function) for a target structure.
-A key question is whether this set of optimal sequences is **connected** by single H/P point mutations, allowing evolutionary paths without passing through non-optimal intermediates.

-[4] provides efficient algorithms for both finding optimal sequences and testing this connectedness property.
+[4] provides efficient algorithms for both finding optimal sequences.

 ## Formalization

-### 1. Sequence Design Problem

 * **Structure Representation:**
     * A target structure with $n$ residues.